Walking the Inca Trail is one of the most monumental experiences I have had in my life!

 Beyond the natural wonders, March provides an awakening of unique cultural encounters in Peru.

-As it happens, March is the month where they celebrate Festival Internacional de la Vendimia; the International Harvest Festival in English.
+As it happens, March is the month where they celebrate Festival Internacional de la Vendimia; or, the International Harvest Festival in English.
 And the harvest in question is the wine harvest!

 This tradition belongs to the southern coast of Peru in Ica, a small town called Fiesta de la Vendimia.
 Celebration of the wine harvest is marked with processions, dance, and, of course, wine!